 5. Tincture.
 A tincture is basically making a homemade extract, in fact, that’s exactly what it is.
 You can use either alcohol or apple cider vinegar, though your shelf life is better with alcohol and less chance of mold.
 Here’s how to make extract, or mint tincture, swap out any herb for different tinctures.

 Tinctures can be taken by themselves, added into syrups or salves and lotions.

-Place jar in a sunny windowsill and allow it to seep for 6 to 8 weeks, shaking every few days or so.
+Place the jar in a sunny windowsill and allow it to steep for 6 to 8 weeks, shaking every few days or so.
 After 8 weeks, strain herbs and keep use infused oil in recipe of your choice.